mariohernandez/d8_components/badcamp/src/components/style-guide.md

-# DrupalCamp Los Angeles Style Guide
+# BADCamp Training Style Guide

 This application is a living style guide, generated from KSS documented styles.